Argelia Laya: Early life

-After Laya's father died, her impoverished family moved to Caracas.

-Argelia Mercedes Laya López was born on the Las Mercedes cocoa plantation in San José del Río Chico (now San José de Barlovento), Miranda, Venezuela, on 10 July 1926.
+Argelia Mercedes Laya López was born on the Las Mercedes cocoa plantation near the city of San José del Río Chico (now San José de Barlovento), Miranda, Venezuela, on 10 July 1926.
 Her mother, Rosario López, was a feminist community worker, poet, and musician.
 Her father, Pedro María Laya, was a colonel in the Venezuelan Army who participated in resistance against the governments of Cipriano Castro and Juan Vicente Gómez.
 The third of four children, Laya was often sick when she was young but showed a "proactive and determined attitude toward heroism", according to researcher José Pascual Mora García.
 She regularly engaged in tests of endurance with her brother, such as climbing poles, eating spicy food, jumping over fires, and stabbing herself with sharp objects.
-Mora García speculates that the 1928 demonstrations against dictator Juan Vicente Gómez, which took place when Laya was one, influenced her "emancipated mindset".
+Mora García says that the "intellectual atmosphere of the student resistance" during the 1928 demonstrations against dictator Juan Vicente Gómez, which took place when Laya was one, influenced her "emancipated mindset".

 Because of her sickly disposition, Laya began primary school later than most children.
 She taught herself to read using her brother's comic books.
 For most of her early education, Venezuela used a "Romanesque" system marked by the use of corporal punishment.
 Laya was an excellent student, and her fellow students considered her to be a skilled organizer.
 In 1936, her father died, casting her family into poverty.
 They moved to Caracas, where Laya continued her education at the Miguel Antonio Caro Normal School.
 She became the school's secretary of culture, director of the student newspaper, and general secretary of the Federation of Evangelical Youth.
-Later, she founded the First Center for Student Novelists and became a member of many other civic organizations, which brought her into contact with working-class Caraqueños.
+Later, she founded the First Center for Student Novelists and became a member of many other civic organizations, which brought her into contact with working-class Caraqueños (residents of Caracas).
 Aside from her extracurriculars, Laya also created a national plan for equality in education.
 In 1945, she graduated and became a normal school teacher at 19 years old.